eliaspfeffer/calendar365/README.md

 - Supabase Dashboard → Authentication → Templates → `Confirm signup`
 - Optional: use `supabase/email-templates/magic-link.html` as a starting point (it uses `{{ .ConfirmationURL }}`)

+If you previously used magic-link sign-in, use the password reset flow in the app (`/reset-password`) to set a password for your existing account.

 ## Tech stack

 - Vite + React + TypeScript